10 yen coin: Collecting

 The value of any given coin is determined by survivability rate and condition as collectors in general prefer uncleaned appealing coins.
 The first ten yen coins were made from 1871 to 1892 with coins dated 1871, 1876, 1877, 1880, and 1892 using a dragon design.
 All of these dates outside of those from 1871 (year 4) are now rarely found for sale as they are highly valued.
 Coins with the latter of these two dates were never intended for circulation as coins dated 1880 (year 13) were part of presentation sets.
-It's now estimated that only four to five known "year 13" coins have survived with an example selling at auction for $276,000 (USD) in 2011.
+It's now estimated that only four to five known "year 13" coins have survived with an example selling at auction for US$276,000 in 2011.
 No surviving examples are known for coins dated 1892 (year 25) which had been exhibited at the World's Columbian Exposition.

 The second smaller design used for this denomination was minted from 1897 to 1910 after Japan officially adopted the gold standard.
 These are generally valued in lesser amounts than their predecessors, though rarer key dates in this group include coins dated 1904, 1907, and 1910.
 As a whole, the series dated from 1870 to 1910 can also be found on the market inside "Ministry of Finance" labeled plastic holders.
 These came from a hoard of 30,000 gold coins that were found to have been held by the Ministry of Finance.
 The Japanese government held a series of auctions from 2005 through 2007 which included previously unreported rare coins in denominations of 5, 10 and 20 Yen.

 Modern ten yen coins date back to 1951 (year 26 of Shōwa) when the coins were struck for circulation using a bronze alloy.
 There is a misconception among the Japanese public that Giza 10 (ギザ10, Giza Ju) (yen made between 1951 and 1958) are worth a lot of money because of their reeds.
 On average these coins are worth only 3 to 4 times their face value, or in some cases just their face value.
 Ten yen coins from this period are only valued highly in uncirculated grades.
 Modifications to the ten yen coin were made in 1986 which show slight differences in the appearance of Byodoin Phoenix Hall.
 Those made in the latter half of 1986 with these temple changes were reported to be worth over $1,000 (USD) by TV Tokyo in 2019.